istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 Once the enrollment is completed, traffic to and from pods in the mesh will be fully encrypted by default, as always with Istio.

-Traffic will now enter and leave the pod network namespace as encrypted traffic - it will “look like” every ambient-enrolled pod has the ability to enforce mesh policy and securely encrypt traffic, even though the user application running in the pod has no awareness of either.
+Traffic will now enter and leave the pod network namespace as encrypted traffic - it will *look like* every ambient-enrolled pod has the ability to enforce mesh policy and securely encrypt traffic, even though the user application running in the pod has no awareness of either.